72 hours in Wellington

 After a sleep-in and maybe a gentle stroll or jog around the waterfront, start your day with a coffee before heading out to discover some of the capital's top attractions.

-Explore the ecosanctuary
+Explore a world-renowned ecosanctuary

 Wander the waterfront